wildfly-extras/wildfly-camel-book/javaee/jms.md

       .transacted("PROPAGATION_REQUIRED")
       .to("jms:queue:queue2");

-    // Throw an exception to roll back the transaction.
+    // Force the transaction to roll back.
 The message will end up on the WildFly 'DLQ' message queue from("jms:queue:queue2")
       .to("log:end")
-      .throwException(new Exception("Something went wrong"));
+      .rollback();
   }
 ```